9 Exercise to Avoid During Pregnancy

 Is It Safe to Exercise During Pregnancy?

 It is safe to practice light exercises every day during pregnancy.
 By avoiding rigorous and stressful workouts, you can stay fit and healthy with some simple exercises.
-Practising light exercises not only gives you stamina and energy but also gives you good sleep, reduces stress and tunes the body for delivery.
+Practising light exercises not only gives you stamina and energy but also gives you good sleep, reduces stress and tunes the body for delivery (1) (2).

 When Not to Exercise

 Your instincts are the best judge in deciding what exercises to avoid during pregnancy.
 A growing baby bump considerably shifts the centre of gravity and restricts body movement.
-The following are some activities that you can avoid during pregnancy.
+The following are some exercises not to do when pregnant.

 1. High Impact Aerobics

-Those exercises that involve heavy jumping, jogging and exertion can be avoided during this period as there are chances of losing balance while doing so.
+Those exercises that involve heavy jumping, jogging and exertion can be avoided during this period as there are chances of losing balance while doing so (4).

 2. Heavy Weight Lifting